van001/lesscode-fp/README.md

 ```
 /**
-coconut machine will take List of coconuts, then slice the top & put a straw.
+Coconut machine will take List of coconuts, then slice the top & put a straw.
 coconutMachine = DropStraw .
 SliceFromTop
 **/
 const coconutMachine = $(DropStraw ,SliceFromTop)